ElishaPhillips/Analyzing_Pitchfork_Music_Reviews/README.md

 # Motivating Questions

 Initial Questions:

-1. Are there any notable keywords or phrases that Pitchfork tends to use for negative reviews?
+Are there any notable keywords or phrases that Pitchfork tends to use for negative reviews?
 How about for positive or average reviews?
-2. Over the years cataloged do any genres show trends of becoming more positively or negatively reviewed?
+Over the years cataloged do any genres show trends of becoming more positively or negatively reviewed?
-Any displayed biases towards genres or specific artists?
-3. What are the top rated and worst rated artists across their discography?
-Do they have any commonalities?

 Final focus:
   -